programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-5.md

 - [pandas](https://pandas.pydata.org/) provides the DataFrame, the tabular structure we reshape records into.
 - [lxml](https://lxml.de/) parses HTML, used during acquisition to find downloadable files on an index page.
 - [matplotlib](https://matplotlib.org/) and [matplotlib-venn](https://pypi.org/project/matplotlib-venn/) produce the Venn diagram visualisation.
+- [numpy](https://numpy.org/) is used in scientific computing mainly for numerical operation.
+Here we use only one feature: it defines data types that pandas and visualisation can use.
+It is frequently abbreviatied as `np`.
 - Several standard-library modules (`urllib`, `os`, `gzip`, `shutil`, `re`) handle downloading, file management, and pattern matching.

 ## Learning keys